Nonsense is nonsense

 …and it should be exposed as such; often and always.
 There are few right wing lies quite so annoying as "the Nazis were Leftists/Socialists/Communists" lie.
 The revisionist hooey whores like Jonah Goldberg have made it easier for this orchestrated stupidity to gain new traction with his "Liberal Fascism" screed.
 The left, as it is quite good at doing lately, has utterly failed to push back against this absurdity in any focused manner, so this too gains acceptance among those who think Obama was born in Kenya, the media is liberal, Canadians are overwhelming the U.S. health care system, and government can't create jobs.

-I don't have time to write a detailed primer on this topic, but let me put down a few good articles you can use to defuse this idiotic argument.
+Below I've put down a few good articles you can use to defuse this idiotic argument.
 It's not hard.
 I will update it as I have time.
 If you know of some brief or extended articles I should add here, please pass them along to me via Twitter or in comments below.

 Please use the Tweet button below and help pass this along to friends, neighbors, and sane countrymen.
 Thanks!